The Misuse of Drugs Act 1971

 These include, cocaine and crack (a form of cocaine), ecstasy, heroin, LSD, methadone, methamphetamine (crystal meth), magic mushrooms containing ester of psilocin and any Class B drug which is injected.

-These include amphetamine (not methamphetamine), barbiturates, codeine and cannabis.
+These include amphetamine (not methamphetamine), barbiturates, codeine, Ketamine and cannabis.
 All cathinone derivatives, including mephedrone, methylone, methedrone and MDPV were brought under control as Class B substances in 2010.

-These include anabolic steroids, minor tranquillisers, GBL and GHB, and Ketamine.
+These include anabolic steroids, minor tranquillisers, GBL and GHB, and Khat.

 Class A drugs are treated by the law as the most dangerous.
 Offences under the Misuse of Drugs Act can include: